thomaskieslich/t3static/README.md

 git clone git@github.com:thomaskieslich/t3static.git
 ```

-## Configure
+## Prepare and Configure

-1. For default Settings just run t3static.
-If no .env found, the script create one if not exist
-2. If you want to change configuration, copy t3static/.env.dist to
-   t3static/.env and adopt the Settings/Paths to your Project.

-## preparing Run tests
+You can just run `./t3static/run docker`or `./t3static/run local`.
 If .env not exists a copy from .env.dist will be created.
 If used Tools (composer, npm) not exist, they will be installed automatically.

+If you want to change configuration before first run, copy t3static/.env.dist to t3static/.env and adopt the Settings/Paths to your Project.

 ### Run tests in a Docker Container